Donella365/09-azure-update-manager/README.md

 Azure Update Manager is the cloud-native answer to this.
 It works without an agent on Azure VMs, integrates with Azure Policy for automatic enrollment, tracks a compliance record per machine, and supports both scheduled and on-demand patching.

-This lab builds that full pipeline from scratch: infrastructure, policy-based enrollment, a maintenance window, on-demand assessment, and a compliance report you can hand to an auditor.
+This lab builds the patch management workflow: infrastructure, policy-based assessment, a scheduled maintenance window, on-demand assessment, patch installation, and compliance reporting.

 ## Architecture